UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### Fare Travel Validity Constraint

-The travel validity defines the duration the traveler has to make his travel.
+The travel validity defines the duration the passenger has to make his travel.
 Optional time slots (e.g. peak hours) can be excluded.

 ![Fare Structure](../images/fare-data-structure/travelValidity.png)